 The ratio of C III λ2297 / C IV λ1549, a dielectric recombination line and a collisionally excited line respectively, is a temperature indicator (AGN3).
 When this ratio is low, the temperature in the nebula is high.
 As an example, our baseline model predicts very little C III λ2297 (peaks at 0.3 dex) emission and substantial C IV λ1549 (around 2.1 dex at the same location where C III λ2297 peaks but peaks at 2.9 dex), meaning that the ratio of these two emission lines is around 10-2 or lower.
 Thus, the temperatures predicted are between 10000 K and 15000 K. Alternatively, the ratio of [C III] λ1907 to C III] λ1909 is a ne probe (AGN3).
 The lower the ratio between these two emission lines, the higher the nH.
 This ratio is quite low on our grids, peaking around 0.2, indicating high ne .

-C IV λ1549 can be contrasted with lower ionization emission lines that are still collisionally excited, such as Mg II λ2798 (represented as Totl 2798 on our grid).
+C IV λ1549 can be contrasted with lower ionization emission lines that are still collisionally excited, such as Mg II λ2798.
 Since Mg II λ2798 is a lower ionization emission line, its peak Wλ is higher than that of C IV λ1549.
 Additionally, the peak Wλ is shifted to a lower U than that of C IV λ1549.

+The detection of the He II λ1640 line indicates a significant number of high energy photons in the ionizing spectrum.
+This

+line has therefore been sought, but not detected so far at high-z

+(Nagao 2008).
+Prescott et al. (2009) have detected this line from

+a z = 1.67 spatially extended nebula (or Lyα blob) but have not

+been able to determine the nature of the ionizing source.
+We find

+that the line (and therefore the equivalent width) could be fainter

+than expected previously, due to its dependence on the ionization

+parameter.
+This suggests that deeper observations will be needed

+to detect it.
+Additionally, another difficulty comes from the fact

+that for the hottest (the highest Q(He+)/Q(H)) ratio) stars the

+strongest enhancement in 2γ continuum is predicted which further

+decreases the measured W(1640).
+However, if Pop III stars

+are present in objects with significant escape fractions in the

+Lyman continuum, the He ii λ1640 equivalent width may again

+be stronger, due to the reduced nebular continuum (cf. Sect.
+6.1).

+[LOOK AT RAITER, SCHAERER, AND FOSBURY 2010 FOR DISCUSSION ABOUT HE II 1640 AND LY-ALPHA]

 3.3.2 Optical Emission Lines